-As RPA deployments increase and businesses accrue experience with their bots, processes that are automated will get increasingly complex with hybrid workforces that require human and Digital Workers to collaborate.
+As Robotic Process Automation (RPA) developments increase and businesses accrue experience with their bots, processes that are automated will get increasingly complex with hybrid workforces that require human and digital workers to collaborate.

 1. Collaboration between IT and the business

 For decades, experts have been advocating that IT departments should be working more closely with the rest of the business.
 But at many organizations, there has yet to be true collaboration between technical experts and business users.
 When taken to an extreme, this disconnect can turn into true technological dysfunction, where rogue IT activities proliferate because technicians feel ignored by business users.

 Deploying RPA removes this frightening possibility from the equation.
 By definition, RPA requires technologists and non-technical employees to work hand-in-hand.
 The whole team is involved in identifying processes ripe for automation and rethinking them so the automated processes don’t simply speed up outdated ways of doing things, but actually improve business processes.

 Whether B2B or B2B, interactions between sales people and customers are complex.
 Discussions about product characteristics that best suit the customer’s needs must be supported by more routine tasks, such as determining if the product is in stock, processing the order, and arranging for delivery.

 Unfortunately, these mundane aspects of selling often get in the way of closing the actual sale.
 By automating these tasks, letting bots take care of them, you can collaborate with customers and deliver products and services that meet their precise requirements.

 3. Collaboration between employees who have never worked together before